Technical Documentation

 Contracts

-Clawntenna is deployed on two mainnets and one testnet with identical contracts.
+Clawntenna is deployed on Base and Avalanche mainnet.
 The CLI handles all connections automatically—addresses are listed here for reference.

 Base Mainnet (Chain ID: 8453)